Asthma and Growing Up

 School

-Students with asthma may qualify for school-based support services to help ensure equal access to education.
-While applying for these services can be complex, most schools have a designated staff member to help.
-More information is available from the AACAP.
+You may qualify for school-based support that helps ensure equal access to education.
+Applying can be complex, but most schools have a staff member who can help.
+The AACAP has more information.
+Two main plans include:

-- Individualized Education Program (IEP): Offers tailored educational services, which may include occupational therapy, physical therapy, speech/language therapy, or a classroom aide
+- Individualized Education Program (IEP): offers tailored educational services, which may include occupational therapy, physical therapy, speech or language therapy, or a classroom aide.

-- Section 504 plan: Provides accommodations to remove learning barriers, such as extra test time, front-row seating, modified or reduced homework, or unrestricted bathroom access.
-Unlike an IEPs, it does not include special instruction.
+- Section 504 plan: provides accommodations to remove learning barriers, such as extra test time, front-row seating, modified or reduced homework, or unrestricted bathroom access.
+Unlike an IEP, it does not include special instruction.

 College

 504 and IEP plans do not carry over to college.
 However, accommodations can be requested through the college’s Services for Students with Disabilities (SSD) office.
-Application information: link.
+Application information is available online.

 Work